ebelious/Self-Hosted/Gaming/README.md

-## This is for Gnome specific gaming mods and fixes
+## Gnome specific gaming mods and fixes

 ### Clicking off screen minimizes game (How to stop this)